acmacunlay/ICTS/README.md

 Upon the first application startup, registrants will be required to fill up a form asking for their personal information and contact details.

-For individual registrants, the following information will be asked in the form:
+For individual registrants using the application, the following information will be asked in the form:

 - First Name
 - Middle Initial